Pregnancy and Scoliosis: What You Should Know Before, During, and After

 3. Long-Term Spine Health

 Many women are motivated after pregnancy to invest in their health.
 Continuing scoliosis-specific exercises, strength training, and mindful posture habits can improve comfort and reduce risk of curve-related issues later in life.
-With the right strategies, you can support both your recovery and your long-term spinal health.
+With the right strategies, you can support both your immediate postpartum recovery and your long-term spinal health.

 Key Takeaways